pixalate-inc/android-prebid-blocking/README.md

 ---------------|-------------|-------------:
 blockingThreshold | The probability threshold at which blocking should occur.<br/>Normal range is anywhere from 0.75-0.9. | 0.75 ttl               | How long results should be cached before making another request. | 8 hours requestTimeout    | How long requests are allowed to run before aborting.
-In the rare case of a network issue, this will help ensure the Pixalate SDK is not a bottleneck to running your ads. | 2 seconds blockingStrategy | The blocking strategy used to retrieve device parameters such as device id and IP address | DefaultBlockingStrategy
+In the rare case of a network issue, this will help ensure the Pixalate SDK is not a bottleneck to running your ads. <br/>**Important Note:** This timeout applies to the entire request including strategy execution, not just the Pixalate API request. | 2 seconds blockingStrategy | The blocking strategy used to retrieve device parameters such as device id and IP address | DefaultBlockingStrategy

 ### Blocking Strategies